McJoe21Dev/api-docs/apis-1/packages.md

 {% endswagger-response %}
 {% endswagger %}

-Example of what the get endpoint will return for the <mark style="color:blue;background-color:orange;">mqo-game</mark> package if it works.
+Example of what the get endpoint will return for the "**mqo-game"** package.

 ```json
 {